elydre/profanOS/README.md

 The kernel and userspace are developed mainly in C. The Olivine Shell (see the [language documentation](https://elydre.github.io/md/olivine)) is the main shell language.
-You can also use posix-sh, lua, sulfur, malbolge and C languages to create your own programs.
+You can also use python3, posix-sh, lua, perl, sulfur, and C languages to create your own programs.

 If you prefer a bash like rather than Olivine, you can use the `dash` port which is POSIX compliant and often used as `/bin/sh` in linux systems.